DenizKaragulle/explorer_dev/README.md

 This is the development repo.
 <br />
 <br />
-Please refer to the <a href="https://github.com/ChrisMahlke/explorer" target="_blank>this</a> repo for daily updates and documentation.
+Please refer to <a href="https://github.com/ChrisMahlke/explorer" target="_blank">this</a> repo for daily updates and documentation.